Are you looking to get that blue checkmark next to your Instagram username?

 Before we dive into how to get verified, it’s important that you know who can get verified.

-What are the requirements to get verified on Instagram?
+What are the eligibility requirements to get verified on Instagram?

 Instagram looks at 4 factors to determine whether your account is worthy of the blue badge.
 These are: